omfj/stacc-code-challenge-spring-2023/README.md

 ### CMS for providers

 Make it easier to add/remove/update providers.
 Could use an external CMS like Sanity, or make my own local.
-For now you just have to use `pnpm prisma studio` and add one manually.
+For now, you just have to use `pnpm prisma studio` and add one manually.

+### Different plans for different regions

+Now all provider plans are in all regions, but realistically they would only be in some of them.
+So a plan should probably have an `operatingRegion` field with a `PriceRegion[]`.